SHITIANYU-hue/COMP-767-project/README.md

 You can run the python files with these above configurations with 100 runs, the triaining perfomance averaged over 10 different seeds is shown in the following figure:
 ![returns](figure/return.png)

+## Requirements:
+We use the environment exactly the same as the conda environment in Flow, you can install Flow by following this instruction: https://flow.readthedocs.io/en/latest/flow_setup.html#local-installation-of-flow

 ## Simulation link:
 https://youtu.be/rL95dglox2c